Frequently Asked Questions

 Students applying for Grade 1 must be six years old by 1 September of the school year for which they are applying.

 ALL curriculum is taught in English and school life is an English immersion experience.
-We also offer a full range of levels in Czech language study, taught by native Czech speakers, and several levels of German as a foreign language elective for Grade 9-12 students.
+We also offer a full range of Czech language courses for native and non-native speakers.
+Czech language courses are taught by native Czech speakers.
+We also offer several levels of German as a foreign language elective for Grade 9-12 students only.
 Other language electives may be available.

 We have a multicultural staff and student body, representing many nationalities (approximately 27 in 2018).